-The meaning and role of the supervisory authority, data protection authority (DPA), lead supervisory authority (LSA), concerned supervisory authority and the consistency mechanism under the GDPR – with examples.
+The meaning and role of the supervisory authority, data protection authority (DPA), lead supervisory authority (LSA), concerned supervisory authority and the consistency mechanism under the General Data Protection Regulation – with examples.

-In order to ‘work’ and be consistently applied, the GDPR needs the collaboration of all stakeholders, including the data protection authority (DPA) of each state, member states themselves, controllers and processors, citizens (data subjects), the European Commission and the European Data Protection Board.
+In order to ‘work’ and be consistently applied, the General Data Protection Regulation (GDPR) needs the collaboration of all stakeholders, including the data protection authority (DPA) of each state, member states themselves, controllers and processors, citizens (data subjects), the European Commission and the European Data Protection Board.

 And to make sure that there is a uniform and consistent application and enforcement of the GDPR, there are several mechanisms and rules regarding supervisory authorities or data protection authorities – and their roles, duties, powers, funding and far more.